FaharasNET

 Tools like Oracle’s Intelligent Track and Trace make this easy for businesses.
 It lets them see their supply chain clearly, track food, and more.

-There are different blockchain types for different needs.
+There are different blockchain types for other needs.
 Private ones keep data safe, while public ones are open for all to see.

-Blockchain does more than just track products.
-It makes supply chains more efficient and saves money.
-It builds trust among partners and customers.
+Blockchain does more than track products.
+It makes supply chains more efficient, saves money, and builds trust among partners and customers.

 Identity management strengthens user sovereignty